Lansoprazole

 If you forget to take Lansoprazole when you should, take it as soon as you remember.

-Do not take more Lansoprazole to make up for the dose you missed.
+Do not take more Lansoprazole to make up for a missed dose.

 What if I take more Lansoprazole than I should?